 So keep this in mind next time you see a busy bee or a darting fish – they might be experiencing the world in surprising ways!

-For even more exploration of the natural world, tune in to our “Stories, Science, and Secrets” podcast: here.
+For even more exploration of the natural world, tune in to our “Stories, Science, and Secrets” podcast.
 Join us as we delve into the fascinating world of biomimicry and the inspiring ways science learns from nature’s genius.

-Download our FREE lesson plans and slides about Extinction, Biomimicry and more here:
+Download our FREE lesson plans and slides about Extinction and Biomimicry, themes in our stories.